SirJonthe/md5/README.md

 https://en.wikipedia.org/wiki/MD5

-This implementation does not allocate data on the heap while processing (but may allocate a some data on the stack if the input message is not 4-byte aligned).
+This implementation does not allocate data on the heap while processing.

 ## Note